Ryanair delays growth targets due to Boeing Max jet trouble

 It now expects to make that target in 2025 or the year after.

-Boeing is updating the plane to improve safety and said last month that it doesn’t expect federal regulators to approve its changes until this summer, several months longer than the company was saying just a few weeks ago.
+Chicago-based Boeing is updating the plane to improve safety and said last month that it doesn’t expect U.S. regulators to approve its changes until this summer.

 Ryanair said it does not expect to take deliveries of the jets until September or October, after the busy summer travel period.

-Like many airlines, Ryanair had been hoping to boost business with the 737 Max, as the plane can provide more seats while burning less fuel, which makes up for a large part of the cost of flying the plane.
+Like many airlines, Ryanair had been hoping to boost business with the 737 Max.
+The plane can provide more seats while burning less fuel, which makes up for a large part of the cost of flying the plane.